vercel/vercel/packages/edge/docs/README.md

 • `Const` **COUNTRY_HEADER_NAME**: `"x-vercel-ip-country"`

-Country of the original client IP calculated by Vercel Proxy.
+Country of the original client IP as calculated by Vercel Proxy.

 #### Defined in